hclivess/nameer/README.md

-# nameer
+# Nameer: Simplifying Video File Renaming

-A simple tool to rename video files based on their properties.
-Simply drag and drop a file onto the executable or supply arguments to it via a batch file.
+**Nameer** is a utility that streamlines the renaming of video files by utilizing their properties.
+It supports both dragging and dropping files onto the executable and supplying arguments via batch files.

-## Why
+## Purpose

-nameer exists for people with large video collections where it is not obvious what kind of settings and codecs were used for encoding/transmuxing.
-By putting those properties in file names, it gives users a better overview of the overall quality.
-This enables them to easily decide which files may need remastering.
+The primary aim of **Nameer** is to facilitate the organization and management of video collections.
+By embedding essential properties into filenames, users can easily gauge encoding, quality, and other attributes of their videos.
+This functionality empowers users to determine which files may require further attention or remastering.

-### Requirements
+## Requirements

-You need to have `ffprobe.exe` in the directory or the system path.
-You can extract it from the extras directory in this repository.
+To use **Nameer**, ensure that `ffprobe.exe` is present either in the tool's directory or within the system path.
+You can extract this executable from the "extras" directory in the **Nameer** repository.

-### Example Input
+## Usage Example

+**Input:**

-`home recording.mkv`
+Original Filename: `home recording.mkv`

-### Example Output
+**Output:**

-`home_recording_H264_1040p_23fps_5819kbs_AAC_2ch_eng_cze.mkv`
+Renamed Filename: `home_recording_H264_1040p_23fps_5819kbs_AAC_2ch_eng_cze.mkv`

-### Individual Parts
+## Components in Renamed Filenames

-1. original file base name with underscores for spaces
+1. Original file base name with underscores for spaces
-2. video format
+2. Video format
-3. resolution
+3. Resolution
-4. frame rate
+4. Frame rate
-5. video bitrate
+5. Video bitrate
-6. audio format (where applicable)
+6. Audio format (if applicable)
-7. audio channels (where applicable)
+7. Audio channels (if applicable)
-8. audio bitrate (where applicable)
+8. Audio bitrate (if applicable)
-9. language (where applicable)
+9. Language (if applicable)
-10. original extension
+10. Original extension

+By following these guidelines, **Nameer** provides a structured approach to renaming video files, enhancing users' ability to manage and comprehend the properties of their collection.